top of page

 Extensive computer modelling, design, engineering and testing (both in vitro and pre-clinical in vivo studies) have demonstrated the Calon MiniVAD™'s potential for reducing blood damage significantly when compared with market released pumps.
 This improved blood handling is expected to correspond to a reduction in the incidence of adverse events such as stroke, internal bleeding and damage to other organs.

 The Technical Team is preparing the MiniVAD™ to be ready for human clinical studies in the UK / Europe and an Early Feasibility Study in the USA.
-The first clinical implants for human patients are scheduled for late 2024.

 All Calon's development and testing is carried out in the offices and laboratories of the new purpose-built, pilot production facility in Swansea, Wales.